tamersp25/docs/docs/engines/cognitive/audio/audio-fingerprinting/README.md

 Audio fingerprinting engines identify pre-recorded audio snippets in audio files based on a particular signature or "fingerprint."

 In aiWARE, audio fingerprinting engines are always trained based on one or more libraries containing entities with audio fingerprint identifiers.
-The engines report time spans where one of these audio snippets has been matched
+The engines report time spans where one of these audio snippets has been matched.

 ## Use Cases